RFPs for Vendors: How the RFP Process Works

 5. Determine which – if any – staff in your organization can help write the bid in response to the RFP questions.
 So, if you’re flying solo, or there’s nobody in your organization to support the bid process, consider working with an RFP consultant.
 Hire someone well-versed in the bidding process and with relevant writing experience to guide you.
 A consultant can even manage the entire bidding process for you.

 6. Outsource as much of the writing as you deem necessary to the RFP consultant.
-S/he will set up a checkpoint with you to review what’s been written and identify gaps.
+They’ll set up a checkpoint with you to review what’s been written and identify gaps.
 If you find too many gaps – questions that nobody can answer – reassess the opportunity.

 7. The client may distribute an amendment to provide additional information, revisions to the vendor RFP or an extension of the due date.
 Read every amendment as soon as possible.

 8. Once the writing is complete, prepare for bid production.
 If you need editing and formatting help, your RFP consultant will relieve your stress by taking on those tasks.
 Give yourself enough time to perform a “final” review of the entire bid, including the pricing.

 9. Finally, it’s time to submit your bid and… be patient!
 Some clients will evaluate bids quickly and will others take what seems like forever.

 10. Clients may interview a shortlist of vendors or ask for oral presentations.
 Your vendor RFP consultant can also help you prepare for an in-person meeting with the client.

 11. Sometimes a client requests revised cost proposals if all bidders have exceeded what they’ve budgeted for the project.
 Determine if you can lower your price and submit it.

 12. The client should notify you within a few weeks whether or not your organization has been selected for the work.
 Depending on your relationship with the client, consider asking for a “debrief” to learn how you can improve the next bid.